ivaivalous/jenxt/README.md

 ./jenxt <path to jenxt.json> <path to secrets.json>
 ```

-Finally, there is the `labels` list that allows you to group your servers.
+The last component of the config file is the `labels` list that allows you to group your servers.
 You can use this to enable executing scripts only for the groups you'd like.
 If you want to store a server but never execute any scripts on it, you can just not set any labels for it.

 # Creating scripts